randy-riegsecker/StatesCapitalsQuiz/README.md

 # States & Capitals Quiz
 States & Capitals is a quiz that tests your knowledge of the capitals of the 50 states in the United States.
-Each question has five possible multiple choice answers (mostly the well-known cities in each state) to guess from in addition to the correct answer.
-To make the test random, the question order is randomized along with the answer order each time it's run.
+Each question has five possible multiple choice answers (mostly the well-known cities in each state) to guess from, with one correct answer.
+To make the test random, the question order and answer order are the ramdonized each time a quiz is started.

 Good luck seeing if you might be the next Jeopardy champion!